mrochon/b2cief-upload/README.md

-# PowerShell to configure and upload a set of B2C IEF policies
+# PowerShell to configure and upload or download a set of B2C IEF policies

 ## Purpose
-PowerShell script which:
+PowerShell script with two functions:
+1. Configure and upload policies
-1. Modifies the xml of a set of IEF policies replacing them with values from the target B2C tenant and an optional configuration (useful if policies need to be used in different tenants - Dev, QA, etc. - with different REST urls, key names, etc.)
+1.1 Modifies the xml of a set of IEF policies replacing them with values from the target B2C tenant and an optional configuration (useful if policies need to be used in different tenants - Dev, QA, etc. - with different REST urls, key names, etc.)
-2. Optionally uploads the files to a B2C tenants
+1.2.
+Optionally uploads the files to a B2C tenants
-3. Separate command to download all policies from a tenant
+2. Download existing custom journeys from a tenant

 ## Usage